alisrour97/Evry_Project_2020/README.md

 ## Create your environment

-First, if you do not have the catkin_ws folder, create it :
+In a terminal create catkin_ws folder, as follow:

 `mkdir -p ~/catkin_ws/src`